RonenNess/PintarJS/README.md

 By default, PintarJS will only generate textures for ASCII character set.
 If you need other languages / symbols, you can generate font textures manually and provide your own characters set.

-##### Momentarily Slowness

-Generating the font texture itself may cause a one-time stuttering.
-If you don't want users to feel that, you should generate the font textures upfront during initialization, instead of letting PintarJS do it automatically.

 ##### Font Scaling

 Since fonts are converted to textures (pixels), scaling them is no longer without artifacts.
-If you need to draw large texts, you'll need to generate larger Font Textures to make it look good.
+If you need to draw large texts, you'll need to generate larger Font Textures to make it look good, which cost more memory.

 ##### Memory Consumption